roqua/roqua-gem/README.markdown

 ![http://travis-ci.org/roqua/roqua-gem](https://secure.travis-ci.org/roqua/roqua-gem.png)

+Right now, the RoQua API is for internal use only, so you can't really do anything with this gem right now.

 ## Contributing to roqua-gem

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet